zapwai/reddit-comment-search/README.md

 This will wget all threads, one day at a time, from the subreddit.
 A small example is provided over a 10 day period.
 It will take a while to download the threads if you use a larger time period or a popular subreddit.

-A blank username will just search all comments for a string.
+A blank username will search all comments for a string.
-(A blank string will just output all comments by the username.)
+(A blank string will output all comments by the username.)
 ----

 Todo: